-The TMDL analysis for the Deep Brook Sub-Regional Basin was conducted at one site, station 43, which is representative for this segment.
-The analysis indicates that the site is influenced by sources of bacteria active under both wet weather and dry weather conditions.
-Station 43 indicated a 43% wet weather reduction of indicator bacteria and a 28% reduction for dry weather.
-Generally, percent reductions for wet weather conditions were found to be slightly higher than dry weather conditions.
-Reductions in the Waste Load Allocation (WLA) can be achieved through the detection and elimination of illicit discharges to the storm sewers and the upgrade of failed sanitary infrastructure.
-The WLA also includes regulated stormwater and can be further reduced by the installation of engineered controls to minimize the surge of stormwater to the river, promote groundwater recharge, and improve water quality will also reduce inputs of bacteria to the river.
-Since illicit discharges and failed sanitary collection systems may also be active at some sites during dry conditions, it is likely that corrective actions aimed at eliminating these sources will also reduce the Load Allocation (LA).
-Other contributors to the LA include domestic animal waste, wildlife, and stormwater input as sheet flow.
+The TMDL analysis for Mountain Brook was conducted at one site (1832), which is roughly a mile from the confluence with Hungary Brook, which then flows into Salmon Brook.
+This site is located in segment CT4320-19_01 which is the furthest downstream segment of Mountain Brook and the more agricultural portion of the basin.
+TMDL analysis indicates that the site is influenced by sources of bacteria active under both wet weather and dry weather conditions.
+The Waste Load Allocation (WLA) reduction (24%) is significantly higher than the Load Allocation (LA) reduction (2%) on this segment.
+The higher WLA value indicates that the stream is more influenced by point sources of e.coli and stormwater.
+Reductions in the WLA can be achieved through the detection and elimination of illicit discharges to the storm sewers or directly to the brook and the upgrade of failed sanitary infrastructure, as well as, the installation of engineered controls to reduce the surge of stormwater to the brook, promote groundwater recharge, and improve water quality.
+Since illicit discharges and failed sanitary collection systems may also be active under dry conditions, it is likely that corrective actions aimed at eliminating these sources will also reduce the Load Allocation (LA).
+Agricultural usage and domesticated animals in the area are likely to contribute to the bacteria loading as are any waterfowl that use the pond and wetland areas upstream of the sample location.